Zhaoyi-Yan/Shift-Net_pytorch/README.md

 # News
 I realse a new training strategy that helps deal with random mask training by reducing color shifting at the cost of about 30% training time increase.
 It is quite useful when adopting in face inpainiting.
-Set `which_model_netG='face_unet_shift_triple'` to carry out the strategy.
+Set `--which_model_netG='face_unet_shift_triple'` and `--model='face_shiftnet'` and `--batchSize=1`to carry out the strategy.

+Note: When you use `face_flip training strategy`, it suffers some minor drawbacks:
-Note: the shift in face_flip training strategy is not fully-parallel compared with original shift.
-I do not have the time to optimize it, you can optimize on your own refering to the original shift.
+1. It is not fully-parallel compared with original shift.
+2. It can only be trained with 'cpu' or a single gpu, the batchSize must be 1, or it occurs an error.

+If you want to conquer these drawbacks, you can optimize it by referring to original shift.
+It is not difficult I think.
+However, I do not have time to do it.

 # Architecutre
 <img src="architecture.png" width="1000"/>